2: What Is a Good Estate Plan?

 That depends entirely on your individual needs and desires.

-Estate plans are not just for older people or for those with significant financial resources, they’re for anybody and everybody who cares about the continuation of their financial commitments even after they themselves are no longer around.
+Estate plans are not just for older people or for those with significant financial resources, they’re for anybody and everybody who cares about the continuation of their financial commitments even after they themselves have departed this life.

 These commitments may include: